manvirag/tech_learning_tinkering/golang/hld/problems/distributed_message_queue/readme.md

 ### Follow up:

-1. Detail about zoo-keeper ( distributed coordination service ). is it database or what ?
+1. Detail about zoo-keeper ( distributed coordination service ). is it database or what ? [ https://medium.com/@sureshpodeti/distributed-coordination-service-zookeeper-309ab626097d ]
+2. In short zookeeper is a key-value store, that allow us to store the config data in the reliable way ? how ?